vagnercardosoweb/nodejs-structure-with-typescript/readme.md

-If the environment variable `DB_MIGRATION_ON_STARTED` is set to `true` as migrations will be automatically executed when starting the server, otherwise you can run manually with the command `NODE_ENV={value} npm run migrator:up`.
+If the environment variable `DB_MIGRATION_ON_STARTED` is set to `true` as migrations will be automatically executed when starting the server, otherwise you can run manually with the command `NODE_ENV={value} npm run db:migration:up`.

-The value of `{value}` must be the name of the `env` file configured based on `.env.{value}`, If the variables are already configured for the environment, just run the `npm run migrator:up` command.
+The value of `{value}` must be the name of the `env` file configured based on `.env.{value}`, If the variables are already configured for the environment, just run the `npm run db:migration:up` command.

-To rollback migrations, simply run the command `npm run migrator:down:last` to undo the last operation, or `npm run migrator:down:all` to undo all operations.
+To rollback migrations, simply run the command `npm run db:migration:down:last` to undo the last operation, or `npm run db:migration:down:all` to undo all operations.

 ## Run unit tests